 The growth of civilizations is directly associated with the development of transportation systems.
-A transportation system can help create a social structure and a political system with more unified political opinions, cultural ideals and educational methods.
-The economies of the world tend to grow in tandem with their transportation networks.
-Transportation has also played a major role historically and still does currently in National Defense.
-As we look to the future, the transportations systems of the world will be economically, socially and politically challenged.
+A transportation system can help create a social structure.
+Eventually a society develops, with somewhat unified political opinions, cultural ideals and educational methods.
+The United States continues to grow in tandem with its transportation networks.